deltaclock/blog/content/posts/cross_compile_frida/index.md

 The only thing left to do now, is to force install such old packages into the much newer Debian _bookworm_ that `node:18` is based upon.

 One way to solve this problem, was to download these very old packages (along with their dependencies) from `debian:stretch` and _force install_ them onto the `node:18` container.
-This is essentially based on the fact that programs built for older glibc should be able to run on newer glibc versions, following glibc backward-compatible guarantees.
+This is essentially based on the fact that programs built for older glibc versions should be able to run on newer glibc versions, following glibc backward-compatible guarantees.

-This added the `arm-linux-gnueabi-*` family of tools and libraries in the standard system paths, as if they were installed with `apt`.
+This forceful installation added the `arm-linux-gnueabi-*` family of tools and libraries in the standard system paths, as if they were installed with `apt`.

 The build process remains largely the same as before, with the only minor difference being that a plain `./configure` didn't work for this case.
 Again, more _openssl_ errors were generated, but these were quickly avoided by using `./releng/deps.py build` before retrying to configure the project.